The Black Duchess: Clothing

 The Duchess' choice of black for her mantilla and skirt reflects the fact that she was in mourning for her husband.

 She is dressed in maja style associated with lower social classes.
 She may have agreed to this depiction in the expectation that it would show her as a "woman of the people".
 However, the background appears to show one of the Alba estates, reflecting her status as a landowner.

 Ownership and public display

 While the Black Duchess may have been done at the subject's request, at the time of her death it remained in the possession of the artist.
-It was sold by Goya's son Javier and had various owners before being acquired in 1906 by Archer Milton Huntington and moved to the USA.
+It was sold by Goya's son Javier, and had various owners before being acquired in 1906 by Archer Milton Huntington and moved to the USA.
 It was presented to the Hispanic Society by Huntington in 1907.

-In the 21st century highlights from the collection were lent to other institutions while the Hispanic Society adapted part of the Audubon Terrace complex previously used by the Museum of the American Indian.
-In 2023 the painting was shown at the Royal Academy, London.
+In the 21st century, highlights from the Hispanic Society's collection were lent to other institutions while the Society adapted part of the Audubon Terrace complex, which had been vacated by the Museum of the American Indian.
+In 2023 the painting, along with other items from the collection, was shown at the Royal Academy, London.